Albedo

 Definition

 "Albedo" is the reflection coefficient for a ground surface.
-When a ground receives irradiance, it reflects part of it and absorbs the remainder.
+When a ground surface receives irradiance, it reflects part of it and absorbs the remainder.
 The albedo coefficient is the ratio of reflected to received irradiance.

-This reflection is "Lambertian," meaning each ground point reflects irradiance uniformly in all directions.
+This reflection is "Lambertian", meaning each ground point reflects irradiance uniformly in all directions.
 Specular reflections (like mirror reflections) are not considered in albedo.

-PVsyst defines 2 kinds of Albedo parameters:
+PVsyst defines two kinds of albedo parameters:

 Both may be defined in yearly or monthly values.